sanger-tol/tolqc/tolqc-api/app/test/README.md

     - e.g. deleting an instance with dependencies causes a 400
 - That every custom exception has a test case!
 - That post/put requests lead to the correct corresponding changes to the DB
+- That a model, with one of every field, serialiases correctly